General Questions (also see this page for general Yale-NUS FAQs about majors and minors)

 3. Can environmentally focused courses completed at NUS or during study away count toward ES-major requirements?

 Sometimes, but not always, and not automatically, largely because so few courses are required for the major (only nine courses, as compared to a dozen or more at comparable U.S. institutions).
 Nevertheless, in most cases, students should still take those extra courses as electives to satisfy general graduation requirements and deepen their ES expertise. ~~ To answer the question: non-Yale-NUS courses can satisfy ES-major requirements in two ways.
-Most commonly, externally completed courses will be included in a student’s area of specialisation.
+Most commonly, externally completed courses will be included in a student’s Area of Specialisation.
 Courses count if they are part of a coherent package of four upper-level 5 MC modules organized around a theme or question developed with an ES advisor.
-If, for example, you take an NUS course in environmental ethics and later fashion an area of specialisation in environmental ethics, that course could count as one of your four ES area-of-specialization courses.
+If, for example, you take an NUS course in environmental ethics and later fashion an Area of Specialisation in environmental ethics, that course could count as one of your four ES Area-of-Specialisation courses.
 If you instead focus on, say, renewable energy economics, the ethics course won’t count toward formal ES requirements, though it is still a great course to have and should be clearly noted on your resume. ~~ On rare occasions, externally completed courses can also substitute for one of two required 2000-level ‘conceptual approaches’ ES courses.
-But this is uncommon ~~ ES majors frequently take environmentally focused courses off-campus understanding that they may not formally count toward ES requirements if they discover, as they develop their area of specialisation, that one or more of these courses fails to fit into their AoS.
+But this is uncommon ~~ ES majors frequently take environmentally focused courses off-campus understanding that they may not formally count toward ES requirements if they discover, as they develop their Area of Specialisation, that one or more of these courses fails to fit into their AoS.
 These courses nevertheless count toward overall MC-credit-hour requirements and may usefully inform the capstone project, so they aren’t ‘wasted’ in any way.
-Bottom line: students shouldn’t be shy about taking compelling ES-related courses off-campus. ~~ Final determination as to how a course is credited toward major requirements typically occurs in the third year of study, when a student finalizes their area of specialisation in consultation with their advisor.
+Bottom line: students shouldn’t be shy about taking compelling ES-related courses off-campus. ~~ Final determination as to how a course is credited toward major requirements typically occurs in the third year of study, when a student finalizes their Area of Specialisation in consultation with their advisor.